PhD Qualifying Examination

 NOTE: Students must be registered during the quarter in which the oral exam is taken.

 Dissertation preparation and submission

-Rules governing the format of dissertation, fees, forms and deadlines for submission can be viewed on the university Registrar's website.
+Rules governing the format of the dissertation, fees, forms and deadlines for submission can be viewed on the University Registrar’s website.